ombrac/ombrac/README.md

 ombrac-server -l "[::]:443" -k "secret" --tls-cert "./cert.pem" --tls-key "./key.pem"
 ```
 Starts the Ombrac server listening on port 443, using the provided TLS certificate and key for encrypted communication.

-**Alternatively, you can use the `--tls-skip` option to generate a self-signed certificate and key automatically.
-This is useful for testing or development purposes, but note that using self-signed certificates may expose your communication to security risks, such as man-in-the-middle attacks.**

 ### Client
 ```shell